top of page

 A few weeks ago, the opportunity presented itself for me to borrow a fat bike and actually give fat biking a try.
 I was a bit skeptical at first, but donning my snowboard helmet and goggles and snowshoe attire and boots, I set off on a full-day adventure.

-After some snacks and a shift in mindset, I have to say the second half of my ride was an entirely different experience.
+After some snacks and a shift in mindset, I must say the second half of my ride was an entirely different experience.
 It was so much fun!
 The feeling reminded me of riding in muddy conditions, which are my favourite.
 I was sad the day had to come to an end, but after three hours of pedalling, my legs were tapped.
 I certainly look forward to being able to fat bike on the snow again soon.

 • Stay relaxed and mobile.
 Remember the fundamental skills.